Venezuela profile - Timeline

 2013 April - Nicolas Maduro, Hugo Chavez's chosen successor, is elected president by a narrow margin.
 The opposition contests the result.

-2013 August - Venezuela's highest court rejects an appeal by opposition leader Henrique Capriles against April's contested presidential election result.
+2013 August - Venezuela's highest court rejects an appeal by opposition leader Henrique Capriles over the presidential election result.

 2013 September - A massive power cut leaves 70% of Venezuela, including parts of Caracas, without electricity.
 President Maduro blames "right-wing saboteurs".

 2013 November - With inflation running at more than 50% a year, the National Assembly gives President Maduro emergency powers for a year, prompting protests by opposition supporters.
-Mr Maduro uses the powers to sign orders limiting companies' profit margins.
+Mr Maduro uses the powers to limit profit margins.

-2013 December - The ruling Socialist Party and allies win 10% more of the vote than the opposition in local elections seen as a test of strength for President Maduro amid economic difficulties.Protests
+2013 December - The ruling Socialist Party and allies win local elections by a margin of 10% in a poll widely seen as a test of the government's handling of the continuing economic crisis.

 2014 February-March - Protests over poor security in the western states of Tachira and Merida spread to Caracas, where they win the backing of opposition parties and turn into anti-government rallies.
 The government accuses the opposition of seeking to launch a coup and breaks up the protests.
 At least 28 people die in the violence.